Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Admissible combinations of vaccines at one-time administration
+Acceptable combinations of vaccines for simultaneous administration

 Vaccines |

-Admissible combinations |
+Acceptable combinations |

 ADS, ADS-M, AD-M |

-Abdominal Against yellow fever live |
+Typhoid Against yellow fever live |

-Anti-Rabies |
+Anti-rabies |

 Tetanus toxoid |